January Savings ends in

 3. Make sure you’re letting natural light into your room

 Light is the most important external factor affecting sleep.
 It plays a central role in regulating your body’s internal clock, otherwise known as your circadian rhythm.
 This signals when to be alert and when to rest.
-You should, therefore, open the curtains and blinds as soon as you wake up - if you’re tired after a relatively early alarm, this will help to signal to your body that it's time to wake up, helping you feel more alert.
+You should, therefore, open the curtains and blinds as soon as you wake up.
+If you’re tired after a relatively early alarm, this will help to signal to your body that it's time to wake up, helping you feel more alert.

 4. Complete a 30-minute workout – even if it’s just a mid-afternoon walk